 Keep Your Gas Tank Above One-Quarter of a Tank – Too little fuel in your gas tank encourages condensation, which leads to rust.
 This rust can clog fuel pumps, harm the engine, and perform a number of undesirable things.

 The last thing you can do to help your car is to have a professional maintain your car on a regular basis.
-This includes everything from oil changes to changing out components like radiators at the 150,000-mile mark.
+Also, this includes everything from oil changes to changing out components like radiators at the 150,000-mile mark.